pombredanne/apization-temp/docs/content/_index.md

 # 🏠 Homepage

-This documentation website refers to the replication package for the paper *APIzation: Generating Reusable APIs from StackOverflow Code Snippets*.
+This documentation website refers to the replication package for the paper:

+> **APIzation: Generating Reusable APIs from StackOverflow Code Snippets**
+>
+> Developer forums like StackOverflow have become essential resources to modern software development practices.
+However, many code snippets lack a well-defined method declaration, and thus they are often incomplete for immediate reuse.
+Developers must adapt the retrieved code snippets by parameterizing the variables involved and identifying the return value.
+This activity, which we call APIzation of a code snippet, can be tedious and time-consuming.
+In this paper, we present APIzator to perform APIzations of Java code snippets automatically.
+APIzator is grounded by four common patterns that we extracted by studying real APIzations in GitHub.
+APIzator presents a static analysis algorithm that automatically extracts the method parameters and return statements.
+We evaluated APIzator with a ground-truth of 200 APIzations collected from 20 developers.
+For 113 (56.50 %) and 115 (57.50 %) APIzations, APIzator and the developers extracted identical parameters and return statements, respectively.
+For 163 (81.50 %) APIzations, either the parameters or the return statements were identical.

+The paper is published in the proceeding of the *36th IEEE/ACM International Conference on Automated Software Engineering (ASE)*.

-We provide all the *APIzations* we produced with our tool.
+In this replication package, we provide all the *APIzations* we produced with our tool.
-Also, we include the data we used in our evaluation.
+Also, we include the data we used for our evaluation.

 The website is organized as follows: